RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Supported game systems

-**Note:** The following list is what the default es_systems.xml files and the Slate and Modern themes support.
-These theme sets are very comprehensive, so if you're using another theme, it may be that some or many of these systems are not supported.
-ES-DE will still work but the game system will unthemed which looks very ugly.

-Note as well that the list and corresponding es_systems.xml templates may not reflect what is readily available for all supported operating system.
-This is especially true on Unix/Linux if installing RetroArch via the OS repository instead of using the Snap or Flatpak distributions (or compiling from source code) as the repository versions are normally quite crippled.

-The column **System name** corresponds to the directory where you should put your game files, e.g. `~/ROMs/c64` or `~/ROMs/megadrive`.
-This mostly follows the RetroPie naming convention so if migrating from Batocera or Recalbox then check this carefully and rename your system folders as required or ES-DE will not be able to find your games.

-Regional differences are handled by simply using the game system name corresponding to your region.
-For example for Sega Mega Drive, _megadrive_ would be used by most people in the world, although persons from North America would use _genesis_ instead.
-The same is true for _pcengine_ vs _tg16_ etc. This only affects the theme selection and the corresponding theme graphics, the same emulator and scraper settings are still used for the regional variants although that can of course be customized in the es_systems.xml file if you wish.

-Sometimes the name of the console is (more or less) the same for multiple regions, and in those cases the region has been added as a suffix to the game system name.
-For instance `na` for North America has been added to `snes` (Super Nintendo) giving the system name `snesna`.
-The same goes for Japan, as in `megacd` and `megacdjp`.
-Again, this only affects the theme and theme graphics.
+The **System name** column corresponds to the directory where you should put your game files, e.g. `~/ROMs/c64` or `~/ROMs/megadrive`.
+Regional differences are handled by simply using the system name corresponding to your region, for example `megadrive` or `genesis`.
+Sometimes the name is identical for multiple regions, and in those cases specific regions have been added as a suffix, for instance appending _na_ for North America to `snes` (Super Nintendo) resulting in `snesna`.

 For the **Full name** column, text inside square brackets [] are comments and not part of the actual system name.

 The **Default emulator** column lists the primary emulator as configured in es_systems.xml.
 If this differs between Unix, macOS and Windows then it's specified in square brackets, such as [UW] for Unix and Windows and [M] for macOS.
-If one or more of the platforms are not specified it means that the system is not available on those platforms.
-For example Lutris which only exists on Unix is marked with only a [U].
-Note that for almost all emulators on Windows you need to manually add the emulator directory to the operating system's Path environment variable if you're using the installer release of ES-DE.
-This is required as most emulators don't ship with proper installers but instead only as a zip file that can be extracted anywhere on the filesystem.
-However, if using the portable/ZIP release of ES-DE, then this is not applicable as all emulators placed inside the `Emulators` directory will be automatically found.
-Unless explicitly marked as **(Standalone)**, each emulator is a RetroArch core.
-A number of systems are marked as _Placeholder_ which means that although there is a configuration entry present, the actual emulator is not preconfigured.
-If you want to use such a system, you need to add a custom configuration yourself.
-The long term goal is to have these placeholders replaced with proper emulator configuration so all systems can be used without requiring manual setup.

-The **Alternative emulators** column lists additional emulators configured in es_systems.xml that can be selected per system and per game, as explained earlier in this guide.
-This does not necessarily include everything in existence, as for some platforms there are a lot of emulators to choose from.
-In those cases the included emulators is a curated selection.
+The **Alternative emulators** column lists additional emulators configured in es_systems.xml that can be selected per system and per game.
 In the same manner as the _Default emulator_ column, differences between Unix, macOS and Windows are marked using square brackets.
-Unless explicitly marked as **(Standalone)**, each emulator is a RetroArch core.

-The **Needs BIOS** column indicates if additional BIOS/system ROMs are required, as should be explained by the emulator documentation.
-Good starting points for such documentation are [https://docs.libretro.com](https://docs.libretro.com) and [https://docs.libretro.com/library/bios](https://docs.libretro.com/library/bios)
+The **Needs BIOS** column indicates if additional BIOS/system ROMs are required.
+Additional details should be covered by the emulator documentation.

-For additional details regarding which game file extensions are supported per system, refer to the es_systems.xml files [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml).
-Normally the extensions setup in these files should cover everything that the emulators support.
-For systems that have alternative emulators defined, the list of extensions is a combination of what is supported by all the emulators.
-This approach is necessary as you want to be able to see all games for each system while potentially testing and switching between different emulators, either system-wide or on a per-game basis.

-If you generated the ROMs directory structure when first starting ES-DE, the systeminfo.txt files located in each game system directory will also contain information about the emulators and supported file extensions.

-For CD-based systems it's generally recommended to use CHD files (extension .chd) as this saves space due to compression compared to BIN/CUE, IMG, ISO etc. The CHD format is also supported by most emulators.
-You can convert to CHD from various formats using the MAME `chdman` utility, for example `chdman createcd -i mygame.iso -o mygame.chd`.
-Sometimes chdman has issues converting from the IMG and BIN formats, and in this case it's possible to first convert to ISO using `ccd2iso`, such as `ccd2iso mygame.img mygame.iso` or in the case of BIN files `ccd2iso mygame.bin mygame.iso`.

-MAME emulation is a bit special as the choice of emulator depends on which ROM set you're using.
-It's recommended to go for the latest available set, as MAME is constantly improved with more complete and accurate emulation.
-Therefore the `arcade` and `mame` systems are configured to use _MAME - Current_ by default, which as the name implies will be the latest available MAME version.
-But if you have a really slow computer you may want to use another ROM set such as the popular 0.78.
-In this case, you can select _MAME 2003-Plus_ as an alternative emulator.
-There are more MAME versions available as alternative emulators, as you can see in the table below.

-There are also other MAME forks and derivates available such as MAME4ALL, AdvanceMAME, FinalBurn Alpha and FinalBurn Neo but it's beyond the scope of this document to describe those in detail.
-For more information, refer to the [RetroPie arcade documentation](https://retropie.org.uk/docs/Arcade) which has a good overview of the various MAME alternatives.
+As for file extensions, normally those configured should cover everything that all emulators combined support for a given system.

 In general .zip or .7z files are recommended for smaller-sized games like those from older systems (assuming the emulator supports it).
-But for CD-based systems it's not a good approach as uncompressing the larger CD images takes quite some time, leading to slow game launches.
-As explained above, converting CD images to CHD files is a better solution for achieving file compression while still enjoying fast game launches.
+But for disc-based systems it's not a good approach as uncompressing these large files lead to slow game launches.
+For such systems it's instead generally recommended to use CHD files as this format offers compression without delaying game launches.
+The CHD format is also supported by most emulators.

-On Windows when using the installer release of ES-DE, these emulators are possible to detect without adding manual Path environment variable entries:
+On Windows the following emulators provide a way to inform ES-DE where they have been installed, meaning you don't need to add them to your Path environment variable as described elsewhere in this guide (this is only relevant for the installer release of ES-DE, not the portable release):
 * BlueStacks
 * CPCemu
 * DOSBox-X